My official office hours are Tuesdays from 9:00–11:00 a.m. I am always available for pastoral emergencies.

 FROM OUR SHARED HEART:

 I’m your new pastor, Karen Love Baisinger, a fifth-generation Methodist preacher from Tennessee.
-(I formerly used to say fourth generation but then I started re-counting on my fingers as I write this introduction!)
 My mother was born at home in rural middle Tennessee near a Methodist church started when my maternal great-great grandfather donated the land for a cemetery and a Methodist Episcopal church.
-“Tuck” Crowder was the first pastor of what is now Choates Creek United Methodist Church, a small white clapboard church between Lawrenceburg and Pulaski (the birthplace of the Ku Klux Klan).
-My mother and two of my brothers, along with my grandparents, my uncle, aunt, and other relatives are resting in peace at that cemetery.

-After Dad finished at Vanderbilt, holding two, sometimes three, part-time jobs in addition to excelling academically and ending up on the Law Review, our family moved from Nashville to Memphis where he went into law practice.
-I grew up in Memphis and lived there until I moved to the WA in the PNW in 1988.
+I grew up in Memphis and lived there until I moved to the WA in the Pacific Northwest in 1988.
 I started college at Lambuth University, a United Methodist college about 75 miles from Memphis, and graduated from the University of Memphis in 1971 with a BSE, endorsed to teach high school English and history.

 I began to experience a call to the ordained ministry in 1975.
 Against great resistance and with very minimal support, I began seminary at Memphis Theological Seminary in 1976 and what a glorious, exciting, stressful, and painful experience it was!
 As part of another big wave of women seeking ordination at that time, the four women in my graduating class were the top four academically.
 I graduated summa cum laude with my M.Div. in 1980.
 I was ordained in 1980.
 My first appointment was as an Associate Pastor at St. James UMC, a 700 member church in Memphis.

 During seminary, I trained with a clinical psychologist and Teaching Member of the International Transactional Analysis Association (ITAA) for three years and became certified as a Clinical Transactional Analyst.
-When I started one and then two and then three “spiritual growth” groups at St James, I began to feel called to an extension ministry in pastoral counseling.
+When I started three “spiritual growth” groups at St James, I began to feel called to an extension ministry in pastoral counseling.
 I started a private practice under appointment by the Bishop.
 I was endorsed as a Pastoral Counselor by the regional endorsing board of the UMC for chaplains, counselors and other extension ministries.
 I was a Licensed Professional Counselor in TN.

 In 1987, as I was meditating, I had a vision appear in my mind, an image of a map of the US with the PNW “lit up.”
-I quit meditating for about 3 months, but despite my “Do what??!!”
-I continued to feel called to move to the PNW.
 I was able to make that move to Olympia, WA in 1988.
 I was in private practice specializing in on-going weekly psychospiritual process groups, running as many as 7 groups a week and offering monthly weekend “Intensives” for a deeper level of emotional healing, mostly with clients in recovery.
 I have provided a lot of couples, family, and individual counseling as well.

 In 1993, I moved to Spokane, WA to work as a Chaplain and EAP counselor for Addiction Recovery Systems.
 In 1995, I re-entered parish ministry, serving Stevenson UMC in the Columbia Gorge, Montesano UMC in Grays Harbor County in the PNW, Fircrest UMC in Fircrest, WA, a suburb of Tacoma, and Allen UMC in Skagit County north of Seattle.